omgateRepo/DS-proforma/docs/features/real-estate-projects.md

   - `partner` option (Darmon or Sherman).
   - `amount_usd`.
   - `contribution_month` (single month index when the cash comes in).
 Contributions only hit the cashflow once.
 - Listing UI is grouped by category (Apartments, Parking, GP Contributions) with per-section totals and the overall monthly revenue summary.
+All revenue modal fields are required before save so cashflow projections are always based on complete input.
 - Cashflow integration:
   - Apartment/Parking lines start at their configured month; before that they contribute zero.
   - GP contributions inject a single-month inflow in the cashflow grid.